295 – Seven Practical Stories in a Free E-Book

 Why the IT bet feels safer than a service bet

 The first point made was that the post should have explored why CEOs prefer to gamble on an IT bet than a service review and improvement bet.
 It was suggested that perhaps they didn’t understand how to make the service review and improvement bet.
 Or it was simply easier to bet on an IT product from a big vendor.
-It is a way of outsourcing risk for them.
-They pass on the responsibility for service improvement by their organisation to a Big 4 consultancy and the software vendor.
+It is a way for the CEO to outsource risk.
+They pass on the responsibility for organisational service improvement to a Big 4 consultancy and the software vendor.

 One suggested that CEOs don’t have a choice because they are caught up in the race to digitise simply because their councils and communities expect them to do it.
 It is the new service standard.
 Non one wants to be left behind.
 Whilst this may be true, I have never seen a business case with a justification of ‘they are doing it, so we should too!’.